Victoria, British Columbia: Infrastructure

 The Jordan River Diversion Dam is Vancouver Island's main hydroelectric power station.
 It was built in 1911.

 Outside the city limits, on the southeast corner of Vancouver Island, is the Jordan River Dam.
 The dam is the main hydroelectric power station for the Island, including Victoria.

 The city's water is supplied by the Capital Regional District's Water Services Department from its Sooke Lake Reservoir.
 The lake is connected to a treatment plant at Japan Gulch by the 8.8 km Kapoor Tunnel.
 The lake water is very soft and requires no filtering.
 It is treated with chlorine, ammonia and ultraviolet light to control micro-organisms.

 Until the tunnel was completed in 1967, water flowed from the lake through the circuitous, leaky and much smaller 44 km Sooke Flowline.

 The Hartland landfill in Saanich is the waste disposal site for Greater Victoria area.
 Since 1985, it has been run by the Capital Regional District environmental services.
-It is on top of a hill, between Victoria and Sidney, at the end of Hartland Avenue There is a recycling centre, a sewer solid waste collection, hazardous waste collection, and an electricity generating station.
-This generating station now creates 1.6 megawatts of electricity, enough for 1,600 homes.
+The facility includes a recycling centre, a sewer solid waste collection, hazardous waste collection, and an electricity generating station.
+This generating station was opened in 2004 and creates 1.5 megawatts of electricity per hour, enough for 1,600 homes.
 The site has won international environmental awards.
-The CRD conducts public tours of the facility.
+The Capital Regional District conducts public tours of the facility.
 It is predicted to be full by 2045.